pharelljeremy/TechBros/README.md

+Hungry for success
-this bot is for efficiency and power
+Thirsy for power
+Itching for domination